frapanico/flap-tracker/README.md

 - **Rate Limits:** OpenSky enforces request limits, especially for non-commercial users.
 If you exceed the limit, you may receive empty data or errors.
 - **Limited Uptime:** The OpenSky API may not provide full availability or complete data throughout the day.
 This is normal behavior for free-tier access.

 If the script works for a while and then stops, it's most likely due to one of these limitations.
-Feel free to share issues, suggestions, or improvements.Your feedback is highly appreciated!
+Feel free to share issues, suggestions, or improvements.
+Your feedback is highly appreciated!